ipfs/specs/src/architecture/unixfs.md

 Implementers need to be extra careful to ensure the values in `Data.blocksizes` are calculated by following the definition from [`Blocksize`](#decodepbnodedatablocksize).

-This allows to do fast indexing into the file, 	for example if someone is trying to read bytes 25 to 35 we can compute an offset list by summing all previous indexes in `blocksizes`, then do a search to find which indexes contain the range we are interested in.
+This allows for fast indexing into the file.
+For example, if someone is trying to read bytes 25 to 35, we can compute an offset list by summing all previous indexes in `blocksizes`, then do a search to find which indexes contain the range we are interested in.

-For example here the offset list would be `[0, 20]` and thus we know we only need to download `Qmbar` to get the range we are intrested in.
+In the example above, the offset list would be `[0, 20]`.
+Thus, we know we only need to download `Qmbar` to get the range we are interested in.

 UnixFS parser MUST error if `blocksizes` or `Links` are not of the same length.

 ##### `decode(PBNode.Data).Data`

-This field is an array of bytes, it is the file content and is appended before the links.
-This must be taken into account when doing offset calculations, that is the length of `decode(PBNode.Data).Data` defines the value of the zeroth element of the offset list when computing offsets.
+An array of bytes that is the file content and is appended before the links.
+This must be taken into account when doing offset calculations; that is, the length of `decode(PBNode.Data).Data` defines the value of the zeroth element of the offset list when computing offsets.